5 Important Things to Know About Creating a Living Will Arizona

 3. Have it properly drafted to avoid issues

-Most people don't know where to start when it comes to making a living will.
+Most people don’t know where to start when it comes to making a living will.
 This is why hiring a lawyer in Arizona to help you with the process is recommended.
-An attorney will help you protect your end end of life wishes before your death.
+An attorney will help you protect your end of life wishes before your death.

 A lawyer can give you advice on your living will that is specific to your life.
 They will also be able to provide you with a living will questionnaire (not a living will form) that can help you get through the process easier.

 Drafting your living will with a lawyer is beneficial in many ways.
 Law professionals can also share information with you regarding medical advice.
 This includes understanding details on issues that could come up in the future, or what could happen if you do not have a living will.
-If you authorize they can release your living will to any medical professionals in case your an emergency.
+If you authorize they can release your living will to any medical professionals in case of an emergency.

 An attorney will draft all contingencies and have clear instructions in case you are unable to make decisions for yourself.
-It will give the person in charge of it resources to decide in your behalf when you become the patient.
+It will give the person in charge of it resources to decide on your behalf when you become the patient.

 4. Does a living will Arizona need to be witnessed and notarized?